Alejandro Portal

-Alejandro Miguel Portal Oliva (born 21 October 1995) is a Cuban professional footballer who plays as a midfielder for the Vaughan Azzurri in League1 Ontario.
+Alejandro Miguel Portal Oliva (born 21 October 1995) is a Cuban professional footballer who plays as a midfielder for the International FC in League1 Ontario.

 Early life

 Portal was born in the town of Quivicán, located south of Havana.

 Club career

 Portal began his career with second-division Torneo de Ascenso side Mayabeque in 2013.
 In 2015, he moved up to the Campeonato Nacional with Isla de La Juventud, making 27 appearances and scoring four goals over two seasons.
 In 2017, he joined Cienfuegos, making nineteen appearances over two seasons.
 He spent 2018 and 2019 with Pinar del Río and La Habana, respectively.

-In 2020, he began training with League1 Ontario side Vaughan Azzurri and made his debut as a substitute against Darby on 20 August 2021.
+In 2020, he began training with the League1 Ontario side Vaughan Azzurri and made his debut as a substitute against Darby on 20 August 2021.

 On 9 September 2021, Portal signed his first professional contract with Canadian Premier League side HFX Wanderers.
 He made his debut on 18 September against York United FC.
 He departed the club at the end of the season.

 In 2022, he returned to playing for Vaughan Azzurri.

 In February 2023, he signed with the Simcoe County Rovers in League1 Ontario.

 In 2025, he played with Vaughan Azzurri.